 aside, images should not show hot spots or dark areas.

-Having said the above, it may be desirable to have some patterns, some
+Regarding special reasons, it may be desirable to have some patterns,

-of the time, be brighter in one area or another.
-A cityscape with clouds
+some of the time, be brighter in one area or another.
+A cityscape with

-may benefit if the sky part is brighter than around the building lines.
+clouds may benefit if the sky part is brighter than around the building

-Perform the alignment with the pattern in place and oriented as desired.
+lines.
+Perform the alignment change with the pattern in place and oriented

-Project onto a flat, white screen, wall, or material, and if possible,
+as desired.
+Project onto a flat, white screen, wall, or material, and if

-from a distance that is comparable to that expected on stage.
-Be sure to
+possible, from a distance that is comparable to that expected on stage.
+Be

-tag this fixture as off-centre aligned so that it can be re-aligned for
+sure to tag this fixture as off-centre aligned so that it can be

 For times when subtle images, or the look of an amorphorus shape or